Amezakiii/HttpSmartHunter/README.md

         - Check your firewall settings for the in and out bound rules to set the port, I used 8080 here, my typical testing port, you can find tutorials for [in](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/create-an-inbound-port-rule) and [out](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/create-an-outbound-port-rule).
         - The device you want to use to see the data in the same network.
 - Some features are hidden as foldable, so you need to click to extend them.
 Like monster parts and team damage, etc.
+- I added ways to customize settings like showing player damage percentage etc.
+- Images are not supported for the index.html file.

 ## Releases
 They are essentially the same version, but I planned on releasing multiple copy compiled in different way just in case anyone wants a specific version but don't know how to compile it.
 I will add a settings file in the future.